karlproject/karldocs/docs/karl-spec/people.rst

 - Listings filtered by letter or text

-- Table, picture, print and download views
+- Table, picture, print, and download views

+- Reports can be given a distribution email list

 - Sortable, high-performance grid